redmondWC/CSV-to-GPX/README.md

   * Set CSV file name
   * Set GPX file name
   * Confirm UTC_TO_PST shift is relevant for data collection
-  * Set Timestamp format
+  * Set/confirm Timestamp format

-2.Modify Hours, Minutes and Seconds to extract from CSV files
+2.Set start time (hh, mm) and end time (hh, mm)

 3.Set "Serial_Number for "bus" of interest for row[0] value

+4. set/confirm to reverse the order of the input file.
+CSV file is reverse cronological, as log files appends at the top of the csv file.
+The Reverse_timestamp flag will reverse this data.